-Whether it's summer camping by the lake, a winter bivouac in the mountains or a trekking tour across the fells - without the right sleeping bag, things can quickly get uncomfortable.
-Freezing at night can not only deprive you of sleep, but also ruin the whole tour.
-At the same time, a sleeping bag that is too warm or has an unsuitable cut is just as little fun.
+Whether summer camping by the lake, winter bivouac in the mountains, or trekking across the fjell – without the right sleeping bag, things quickly get uncomfortable.
+Freezing at night can not only ruin your sleep but also spoil the whole trip.
+At the same time, a sleeping bag that’s too warm or poorly cut is just as unpleasant.

-In this guide, you will find out how to find the right sleeping bag, which models are available, how to correctly interpret temperature information and what you should look out for when buying.
-You'll also get tips on care and find out which sleeping bag is particularly suitable for bivouacking or trekking.
+In this guide, you’ll learn how to find the right sleeping bag, what models are available, how to correctly interpret temperature ratings, and what to look for when buying.
+You’ll also get tips on care and find out which sleeping bag is especially worthwhile for bivouacking or trekking.

 Table of contents

-Why is it so important to choose the right sleeping bag?
+Why is choosing the right sleeping bag so important?

-What types of sleeping bag are there and how do you find the right model?
+What types of sleeping bags are there and how do you find the right model?

-How do you understand temperature information and find the right temperature range?
+How do you understand temperature ratings and find the right temperature range?

 What size and fit should you look for in a sleeping bag?

-What to look for when buying: pack size, weight and other criteria?
+What to look for when buying: packed size, weight, and other criteria?

 How do you store and care for your sleeping bag properly?